Frequently Asked Questions

 Yes there is an outlet for drinks & breakfast, positioned in the middle of the camping fields next to the showers.
 There will be breakfast served in the festival site too.

-Yes there is first aid onsite in the main yard.
-They have a 4x4 vehicle to get into the fields.
+Yes there is first aid onsite near the entrance to the main festival arena.
+They have a 4×4 vehicle to get into the fields.
 Also all of the SIA security have first aid qualifications.
 If you have an emergency its best to speak to a security guard with a radio and they can call for assistance.

 Where should we camp if we are a large group?